mo-shahab/vershachi-unlearning/docs/research.md

 As a result the time required is less and faster retraining from scratch.
 They propose that a general efficient unlearning approach applicable to any algorithm that can be converted to the summation form.

-## •	This paper makes four main contributions:
+### -	This paper makes four main contributions:

-o	The concept of forgetting systems that restore privacy, security, and usability by forgetting data lineage completely and quickly;
+-	The concept of forgetting systems that restore privacy, security, and usability by forgetting data lineage completely and quickly;

-o	 A general unlearning approach that converts learning algorithms into a summation form for efficiently forgetting data lineage;
+-	 A general unlearning approach that converts learning algorithms into a summation form for efficiently forgetting data lineage;

-o	 An evaluation of our approach on real-world systems/algorithms demonstrating that it is practical, complete, fast, and easy to use; and
+-	 An evaluation of our approach on real-world systems/algorithms demonstrating that it is practical, complete, fast, and easy to use; and

-o	 The practical data pollution attacks we created against real-world systems/algorithms.
+-	 The practical data pollution attacks we created against real-world systems/algorithms.

-## •	machine learning system has three processing stages.
+### -	machine learning system has three processing stages.

-o	 Feature selection: During this stage, the system selects, from all features of the training data, a set of features most crucial for classifying data.
+-	 Feature selection: During this stage, the system selects, from all features of the training data, a set of features most crucial for classifying data.

-o	Model training: The system extracts the values of the selected features from each training data sample into a feature vector.
+-	Model training: The system extracts the values of the selected features from each training data sample into a feature vector.
 It feeds the feature vectors and the malicious or benign labels of all training data samples into some machine learning algorithm to construct a succinct model.

-o	Prediction: When the system receives an unknown data sample, it extracts the sample’s feature vector and uses the model to predict whether the sample is malicious or benign
+-	Prediction: When the system receives an unknown data sample, it extracts the sample’s feature vector and uses the model to predict whether the sample is malicious or benign

-## ///Paper still in Progress
+### ///Paper still in Progress